-The underlying periods are still 0.008547 seconds, but the two methods have trouble measuring these periods accurately.
-The amount of this trouble, however, differs appreciably between the two methods.
-The waveform-matching method takes the whole shape of the wave into account, and is therefore influenced only slightly by the very local noisy perturbations: in the Figure, the inaccuracy can be seen as 0.000002 seconds, and averaged over the whole 2 seconds the waveform-matching method measures a jitter of 0.020 percent.
-By contrast, the peak-picking method looks at the time locations where the waveform is at its maximum, and is therefore strongly influenced by the random perturbations: in the Figure we can see that the top of the second pulse contains two tiny spikes, of which the left one is the higher; as a result, the peak-picking method picks this randomly higher peak and decides that it represents the glottal pulse; in the Figure we can therefore see that the second tick mark at the top is shifted to the left with respect to the dotted line that comes up from the second tick mark at the bottom; as a result, the peak-picking method underestimates the first period, overestimates the second period, and ends up measuring an average jitter of 0.56 percent for the whole sound.
-We can conclude that the peak-picking method is 28 times more sensitive to additive white noise than the waveform-matching method, at least for the sustained [a] under consideration here.
+The underlying periods are still 0.008547 s, but the two methods have trouble measuring these periods accurately.
+The extent of this trouble, however, differs appreciably between the two methods.
+Waveform matching takes the whole shape of the wave into account and is therefore influenced only slightly by the very local noisy perturbations: in figure 3, the inaccuracy can be seen as 0.000002 s, and averaged over the whole 2 s the waveform-matching method measures a jitter of 0.020%.
+By contrast, the peak-picking technique looks at the time locations where the waveform is at its maximum, and is therefore strongly influenced by the random perturbations: in figure 3 we can see that the top of the second pulse contains 2 tiny spikes, of which the left one is the higher; as a result, the peak-picking method picks this randomly higher peak and decides that it represents the glottal pulse; in figure 3 we can therefore see that the second tick mark at the top is shifted to the left with respect to the dotted line that comes up from the second tick mark at the bottom; as a result, the peak-picking method underestimates the first period, overestimates the second one and ends up measuring an average jitter of 0.56% for the whole sound.
+We can conclude that the peak-picking method is 28 times more sensitive to additive white noise